xpanceo-team/stack2d/README.md

 The `heterostructure` section specifies the stacking order and number of layers for each base layer.
-The `gap` parameter defines the interlayer distance, and the `max_misfit` and `max_area` parameters control the maximum allowed lattice mismatch and are of the heterostructure, respectively.
+The `gap` parameter defines the interlayer distance, and the `max_misfit` and `max_area` parameters control the maximum allowed lattice mismatch and area of the heterostructure, respectively.
 The `vacuum_size` parameter defines the size of the vacuum region in the z-direction.